- I would strongly suggest comparing the parts you received with the list below. Let me know if you’re missing anything and I will send a replacement.

 - After you’re done soldering the headers, try putting the Arduino in place and check for a secure fit.
 Remove it when you’re done.

-- Get the bag containing 35 toggle switches.
+- Get the bag containing 25 toggle switches (17 blue and 8 red).
 If your switches have nuts and washers, you may remove and discard them.

 - Put all the switches in place without soldering them.
 Blue (two position) on the top row and the power switch location, Red (three position momentary) on the bottom row.